Reut-Levenberg/Hackaton-project--Safe-Life-/README.md

 Build in Python, use OpenCV open source, including machine learning.

 ## Installation
-"pose detection" algorithm from OpenCV.
+"pose detection" algorithm from OpenCV.<br>
+"twilio" library.

 ## How to use?
 To use the system, you need to install a camera in the desired location,